kirilltitov/FDBSwift/README.md

 Values are always bytes (or `nil` if key not found).
 Why not `Data` you may ask?
 I'd like to stay `Foundation`less for as long as I can (srsly, import half of the world just for `Data` object which is a fancy wrapper around `NSData` which is a fancy wrapper around `[UInt8]`?)
 (Hast thou forgot that you need to wrap all your `Data` objects with `autoreleasepool` or otherwise you get _fancy_ memory leaks?) (except for Linux, thought, yes), you can always convert bytes to `Data` with `Data(bytes: Bytes)` initializer (why would you want to do that? oh yeah, right, JSON... ok, but do it yourself plz, extensions to the rescue).

 Ahem.
 Where was I?
-OK so you can use this package as library (`FDB`) or you can just clone this repo and play with `FDBTestDrive` product, I've done some tests there.
-Now, about library API.
+OK so about library API.

 ### Connection